 Ocean Conference - Side Event & MPA Action Group Meet up

-The MPA Action Group hosted a meetup for member and speakers of side events on eve of the Ocean Conference.
-Attended by community representatives, field colleagues and policy leads, the event was great opportunity for MPA colleagues to meet and share priorities.
-The meeting was followed up by a meeting to discuss the the group’s advocacy plan for the coming year (IMPAC4, Climate COP and the road to CBD COP in Egypt).
-For more information please contact Carol Phua (firstname.lastname@example.org)
+At the Ocean Conference, the MPA Action Group hosted also a meeting for member and speakers of side events on eve of the Ocean Conference.
+Attended by community representatives, field colleagues and policy leads, the event was a great opportunity for MPA colleagues to meet and share priorities.
+The meeting was followed by another event to discuss the group’s advocacy plan for the coming year (IMPAC4, Climate COP and the road to CBD COP in Egypt).
+For more information please contact Stephanie Verbeek (firstname.lastname@example.org).

 The MPA Action Agenda successfully coordinated a Voluntary Commitment for SDG14.
 17 organizations have agreed to as the MPA Action Group:

 MPA Action Group are well positioned and ready to collectively assist countries in achieving their global and national commitments to create MPAs.
 With the robust expertise on coastal and marine protected areas, including through participatory approaches, that this group holds, its partners will work in at least 50 MPAs and LMMAs over the next 12 years (by 2030) to measurably enhance management capacity, effectiveness and sustainability.
 We are also working to support the establishment of MPAs in areas beyond national jurisdictions the including through supporting the development of a strong legally-binding marine biodiversity treaty under the UNCLOS.

 Where individual partners of the MPA Action Group are making their own programmatic and funding commitments in support of identification of important areas for protection, such as, for example, Key Biodiversity Areas, establishment, and management of MPAs, the members commit to communicating and to the extent possible, coordinate on such commitments to ensure maximum efficiency and effectiveness, and to strive for greatest positive impact.